- North America

 Matosinhos beach is just 15 minutes from Porto’s city center by public transportation.
 It’s a large beach located on the Atlantic Ocean, so it’s waves are great for surfing.
 The beach overlooks a container port on one end and the Castelo de Queijo (cheese castle) on the other end.
 I would have to say it’s not the most attractive beach in Portugal, but the proximity to Porto makes it easy to reach if you are short on time.

 Visiting Porto in 2020 may be difficult depending on which country you are visiting from.
-Portugal has said it's ready to open up to tourists from the USA, Canada, UK, and the Schengen area.
-However, be sure to check the government website before booking any travel plans.
-The country does not plan on doing any testing or quarantining for arriving passengers.
-If you plan to travel to Portugal in 2020, check out our guide on "What you need to know about traveling amidst the pandemic."Back to overview
+Be sure to check the government website before booking any travel plans.
+If you plan to travel to Portugal soon, be sure to check out our guide on "What you need to know about traveling amidst the pandemic."Back to overview

 We are Jacob and Taylor.
 Travel is our passion and we love sharing our experiences here at The Travelling Souk.
 Our hope is that you would be inspired by this little blog to try something new, embrace an adventure, and live life to the fullest.